pgrarchives/DEzoomcamp2024/Week-4/homework.md

 **What happens when we execute dbt build --vars '{'is_test_run':'true'}'** You'll need to have completed the ["Build the first dbt models"](https://www.youtube.com/watch?v=UVI30Vxzd6c) video.
-- It's the same as running *dbt build*
-- It applies a _limit 100_ to all of our models
-- It applies a _limit 100_ only to our staging models <--- this
+- It applies a _limit 100_ only to our staging models
-- Nothing

 ### Question 2:

 **What is the code that our CI job will run?**

-- The code that has been merged into the main branch
-- The code that is behind the object on the dbt_cloud_pr_ schema
-- The code from any development branch that has been opened based on main
-- The code from a development branch requesting a merge to main <-- this
+- The code from a development branch requesting a merge to main

 ### Question 4: